theogz/tagpro/README.md

 A Python script will compute the new rankings after each match.

-A R script will draw a graph and send it to plot.ly for display.
+Another Python script will plot the players' rankings through plotly.